clojupyter/clojupyter/doc/clojupyter-and-conda.md

 `conda build` to build a package.
 Conda **channels** contain packages and conform to a standard structure and contain an index of available packages.
 Conda is able to install from channels and uses the indexes in the channel to solve for requirements and dependencies.
-A conda package has a **version number** and conda package versions have a **build number** which enable you to build versions multiple times and keep them distinct from a package management point of view.
+A conda package has a **version number** and a **build number** which enable you to build versions multiple times and keep them distinct from a package management point of view.

 ## Clojupyter's use of Conda